open/close all folders

 - The aptly titled Emergency! episode "Insomnia", where John just can't get to sleep during a run of night shifts, and becomes convinced he'll be able to sleep after they get a nighttime call.
 At the end of the episode, the station does get a nighttime call, but not for the rescue squad.
 Not to be discouraged, John grabs onto the rear handhold of the leaving fire engine and falls asleep on his feet.

-- Friends had an episode titled The One Where No One Sleeps.
+- Friends had an episode titled The One Where They're Up All Night.
 It's the one where no one sleeps.
 They start looking at some comet, then Joey and Ross become trapped on the roof, Chandler can't sleep and keeps Monica up, Phoebe is disturbed by a beeping fire alarm and Rachel and Tag went to the office to see whether they had mailed some papers.
-What a night!

-- On M*A*S*H this happened with Hawkeye a few times.
+- On M*A*S*H in the episode "Dr. Pierce and Mr. Hyde", where Hawkeye winds up going 3 days without sleep (lots of casualties plus his own inability to sleep between surgical shifts).
 He was even ordered to go to bed and responded with "not now, I need a little sleep".

 - Madison from Heavy Rain suffers from chronic insomnia, which we mainly see in a paranoid delirium episode early in her arc.